Students should always refer to the specific degree requirements from the year they entered.

-** Or a microeconomics course taken prior to program entry, or a corresponding course taken in a UM graduate program.
+** Or a microeconomics course taken (and passed with a "B" or better) prior to program entry, or a corresponding course taken in a UM graduate program.

 Normally, statistics, economics, and planning history and theory are offered during the fall semester, while fundamentals of planning practice, planning methods, and the legal aspects of planning are offered during the winter semester.
 Students should plan to take at least one elective during each of these terms.
 Spatial thinking and environmental systems is offered each semester and can be taken at any point during the student’s program of study.
 Fiscal planning and management is normally taken during the fall semester of the second year, while the integrative field experience course (typically the capstone) is normally taken during the winter of the semester of the second year.
 A diagram illustrating a sample course sequence is provided below.

 Course waivers should be requested upon your arrival in the fall and approved before the end of the official drop/add date for the current semester.
 Course waivers do not reduce the 48 credit hour requirement.
 If you have taken an introductory statistics course (an introduction through OLS regression) or a microeconomics course during your undergraduate studies, or if you are a current UM student doing a dual degree and you have taken these courses in a UM graduate program, and you have received a grade of at least a B in the course, you may be able to waive one or both of URP 504 or URP 509.